 It is important to gather the evidence in your case and begin the process as soon as possible.
 Florida Statute § 95.11(3)(a) is the state’s statute of limitations for car accident cases.
-It says that injured people must begin filing a lawsuit within four years of the date of the accident.
+It says that injured people must begin filing a lawsuit within two years of the date of the accident.

 A failure to meet this deadline could leave you unable to collect any compensation.

 Determining the Potential Value of a Rear-End Collision Requires an In-Depth Analysis

 It is impossible to determine the average value of rear-end car accident cases.
 However, by analyzing the fault of the parties in the accident as well as measuring how the incident has impacted your life, it is possible to determine the value of your rear-end accident case.